Ski: 2020-2021 Atomic Backland 107, 182 cm

 Factory Recommended Mount Point: -9.2 cm from center; 81.5 cm from tail

-[Note: Our review is being conducted on the 19/20 Backland 107, which was reportedly not changed from the 18/19 model, apart from graphics.]
+[Note: Our review was conducted on the 19/20 Backland 107, which was reportedly not changed from the 18/19 model, apart from graphics.
+The Backland 107 also remains unchanged for 20/21, apart from graphics.]

 The Atomic Backland 107 won the award for “most requested review” of the past year.
 Well, we finally have the ski in hand, so you can all stop flooding our inboxes with requests (just kidding, we appreciate the input).